This review delves deeply into the core of the software.

 And that’s where the workout templates provided come in super handy.

-They allow you to scale the complexity of the workouts you deliver from the fundamental establishment to more personalized goal-specific workouts.
+They allow you to scale the complexity of your workouts from the fundamental establishment to more personalized goal-specific workouts.

-This allows you to service a wide range of client needs and goals without having to go through the arduous process of creating a program framework each time.
+This allows you to service a wide range of client needs and goals without going through the arduous process of creating a program framework each time.